How to protect your money when you travel

 Bring an extra credit card: It's always a smart move to bring another credit card just in case your main one gets lost or stolen.
 Keep that secondary card somewhere secure, such as in your hotel safe.
 Never carry both of your credit cards in your wallet at the same time.

-When to use it: While travelling, your credit card may have built-in benefits, such as extended warranty and purchase protection, which can offer additional peace of mind.
+When to use it: While travelling, your credit card's built-in benefits, such as extended warranty and purchase protection, can offer additional peace of mind.

 Beware of your surroundings

 Watch out for suspicious ABMs: Check with your bank about any partner ABM networks that you can use while travelling.
 You can also check with VISA and Mastercard for their partner ABMs.
 You'll want to avoid individual machines, which may not be as secure or may charge you a higher exchange rate.
 Don't forget to always cover the keypad when entering your PIN.

 Look up common scams: In many places around the world, there are some common scams you should look out for.
 Broken taxi meters, “free" religious items or bracelets, and spills on your clothing are just a few ways scammers try to get at your money.
 Always research local scams before you depart.

 Keep an eye on your valuables: Pickpockets lurk in many major cities, so don't make yourself an easy target.
 Never leave your bag unattended, not even for a second.
 Whenever you're on public transportation or in a crowded space, keep your valuables close.

 No matter how prepared you are, there's still a chance that you may become a victim.
 Just prepare as best you can and don't let thieves ruin your travels.